mwierszycki/abaqus_jobs_launchers/README.md

 ```
 abaqus -j job_name -int[eractive]
 ```
-This option will cause the job to run in the foreground.
+In this option the job will run in the foreground.
 For Abaqus/Standard the log file and for Abaqus/Explicit the status file and the log file will be output to the stdout (terminal).
 ```
 abaqus -j job_name -seq[uential]
 ```
 This option will submit the job to run in the foreground.
 However the log/sta files will not be output to the stdout.
-The output info will be saved in the file `job-name.log` in the current directory like in the case of background mode.
+The output info will be saved in the file job-name.log in the current directory like in the case of the background mode.

 To start Abaqus' job manually or even with simple scripts the three above modes are effective enough in regular work for most users.
 However alternative Abaqus job running methods can be useful for sysadmins or devops to manage abaqus processes more effectively.